sharife/goldenthread-v2/site/content/productions/new-threads-staged-reading-series-2025.md

 lists: []
 cast:
   items:
-    - name: Evren Odcikin
+    - name: EVREN ODCIKIN
       credit: Playwright
       image: https://ucarecdn.com/172fdcf9-fd43-4c8f-8dd2-6f2e044dd7bc/
-      bio: "**EVREN ODCIKIN (he/him)** is a Turkish-American director, writer, and arts leader based in New York City and San Francisco.
+      bio: "*(he/him)* is a Turkish-American director, writer, and arts leader based in New York City and San Francisco.
 He is a celebrated champion of historically-excluded voices in the American theater through work that is heart-centered, politically engaged, globally minded, and centers joy as resistance.
 He is committed to building his work with and for the communities it represents.
 Evren is the proud 2024-25 Artist in Residence at Golden Thread Productions and a 2025 Iris Lab Fellow with UC Santa Cruz.
 Recent directing: *The Great Privation (How to flip ten cents into a dollar)* by Nia Akilah Robinson (Soho Rep, *NY Times*